-Searching for Lottie draws from the wartime experiences of Several of Susan’s family members whose lives were forever changed by the Holocaust.
+Searching for Lottie draws from the wartime experiences of Susan’s family whose lives were forever changed by the Holocaust.

 Charlotte Kulka (called Lotte -- in English, "Lottie") was my mother's teenage cousin.
 She lived in Prague with her father, a doctor.
 Her mother passed away when she was little.
-Tragically, Charlotte and her father both perished, but her aunt, my Cousin Vally Szemere, survived by hiding with false papers in Budapest.
+Tragically, Charlotte and her father both perished, but her beloved aunt, my Cousin Vally Szemere, survived with false papers in Budapest.
+Vally boarded with a Catholic family who protected her and they became lifelong friends.
 My middle name was given in Lotte's memory.

 Magda Szemere was a famous young violin soloist in Europe before she, too, was arrested and forever disappeared.
 In doing the research for this book, I discovered to my astonishment that her music had been preserved on gramophone recordings and remains available in music archives.